18.104.22.168 Adding Unicode and ANSI Characters in Text Labels

 - While creating your text label, copy a character from a browser page and paste it into the label.

 All of these methods assume that the chosen font set includes the character you are trying to insert.
 If the font does not include your character, Origin will not display the character.
 Instead, you will see an empty rectangle in the space reserved for the character.
 If this occurs, try switching fonts.
-For guidance on which fonts support which characters, you can check this external website.

 Adding ANSI Characters to Text Labels